THEfrontpagearticleon the plans to bulldoze Cradley Heath’s Municipal Buildings (News, March 8) leaves me speechless.

 If the building is in such a sad state of repair to not make it viable to repair, it does not say a lot for the peoplewho have allowed this to happen.

 I believe that the leisure centre already uses part of the grounds as overflow parking and there must be periods of time when the leisure centre is under-used.

 If this site is to be converted into a major car park, what is to be the total cost of the demolition and works needed to provide this car park?
-Also, has thought been given to access and egress on this road junction.
+Also, has thought been given to access and egress on

 We are constantly being told of a lack of affordable housing.
 Could this building not then have been converted for such use either by the council or a housing association?